Provable Recovery of Locally Important Signed Features and Interactions from Random Forest: Main theoretical results

 Clearly, any method which consistently recovers the set of BSIs for a test point $\xtest$ can also be used to consistently recover the individual signed features that drive the prediction of $\xtest$, simply by ignoring the interaction information.
 However, not all steps of LocalLSSFind are required to obtain such a consistency result for signed feature importance scores.
 In the following, we show that a simplified variant of LocalLSSFind suffices.
 Specifically, we consider a modified version of LocalLSSFind to recover local signed feature importance scores only, as detailed in Algorithm~\ref{Algo:LocalLSSFindFI}.
+Theorem~\ref{thm:consistencyLocalFI} establishes that the set of signed features produced by Algorithm~\ref{Algo:LocalLSSFindFI} asymptotically recovers exactly the signed signal features of the test point $\xtest$.